Justin Smoak turns 37 today.

 In 2016, MLB suspended Colabello for using PEDs, which thankfully ended the continuous debate about who should play first.
 Not that Smoak earned the job by his play, hitting just .217/.314/.391 with 14 home runs.

 Despite his numbers, Alex signed him to a 2-year contract extension for $8.25 million with an added option year at $6 million.
-Of course, at the time, none of us thought we might pick up that option.
+At the time, we never thought we would pick up that option.

 Finally, in 2017, Justin showed us why he was a first-round draft pick and why he had many chances to prove himself.
 He hit .270/.355/.529 with 38 home runs, good for a 3.4 bWAR, and was an All-Star.